KiandaBPM/docs/content/docs/platform/rules/general/success-error-mapping.md

 ![Error mapping example](/images/error-mapping.jpg)

-- In the **Form field** select a form field which will store the error message in your Kianda form.
+- In the **Form field**, select a form field which will store the error message in your Kianda form.

-- In the **Error message or text** enter an error message that you want to appear in the event of errors or click on the text box and select the **Error message** option to use a system generated error indicating what has gone wrong when the rule executed.
+- In the **Error message or text** field, enter an error message that you want to appear in the event of errors or click on the text box and select the **Error message** option to use a system generated error indicating what has gone wrong when the rule executed.

-- Click on the **Add mapping** to add further mappings.
+- Click on the **Add mapping** button to add further mappings.

 - Click on the **Bin/Trash** button ![Bin/Trash button](/images/bin.png) to delete a mapping.